Nordix/metal3-clusterapi-docs/security/tls-1.3.md

 ## Summary

-TLS 1.3 is well supported in Metal3 ecosystem, with two exceptions:
+TLS 1.3 is well supported in Metal3 ecosystem, with a few caveats as of 29.1.2024:

-- `etcd` where TLS 1.3 support is coming in the next release
-- Ironic, where the Oslo library is not supporting TLS 1.3 (discussion on-going)
+- Ironic Python Agent (IPA), where the Oslo library is not supporting TLS 1.3 officially but because of implementation characteristics of `oslo.service` and the nature of Python 3 (from 3.7 up to 3.12) TLS 1.3 and 1.2 auto-negotiation is enabled by default but TLS 1.3 exclusive connection can't be enforced.

-However, not all projects fully support configuration of TLS versions in case TLS 1.3 would need to be enforced as the only supported TLS version.
+- Ironic and Ironic Inspector internal ports are available via HTTP from within the pod or the host machine by default, but could be switched to utilize `UNIX sockets`.

+- httpd node image server doesn't support https but that is not an inherent limitation of either the Ironic, IPA or httpd but only how ironic-image httpd configuration is implemented as it expects the default IPA to lack necessary certificates.
+In production environments node images can be hosted from a https enabled server if the user builds and uses a custom IPA and provides the necessary certificates during IPA build.

+- TLS support for virtual media and iPXE IPA boot process has to be enabled manually.